Inwood, New York: Government

-As Inwood is an unincorporated hamlet, it is governed by the Town of Hempstead.
-The hamlet is represented as part of the Town of Hempstead's 3rd District, which as of August 2022 is represented by Councilwoman Melissa Miller.
+As Inwood is an unincorporated hamlet, it is governed directly by the Town of Hempstead.
+The hamlet is located within the Town of Hempstead's 3rd Council District, which as of January 2024 is represented on the Hempstead Town Council by Councilwoman Melissa Miller.

 Parks and recreation

-Inwood has a park located on a bay with a launching pad into Mott's Basin.
-The park, which is operated by Nassau County, is called Inwood Park.
+Inwood has a park located on a bay, with a launching pad into Mott's Basin.
+This park, which is operated by Nassau County, is called Inwood Park.

 Education

-Students attend Lawrence Public Schools, which also serves students from Lawrence, Cedarhurst, and Atlantic Beach, and sections of North Woodmere and Woodmere.
+Inwood is located entirely within the boundaries of (and is thus served by) the Lawrence Union Free School District, which also serves students from Lawrence, Cedarhurst, and Atlantic Beach, in addition to sections of North Woodmere and Woodmere.
+As such, children who reside within Inwood and attend public schools go to Lawrence's schools.

 Infrastructure

 Rail

-The Inwood station on Long Island Rail Road's Far Rockaway Branch is located towards the southern edge of the hamlet and provides service to Jamaica station with connections to Pennsylvania Station and Atlantic Terminal.
+The Inwood station on Long Island Rail Road's Far Rockaway Branch is located towards the southern edge of the hamlet and provides service to Jamaica station with direct trains and connections to Pennsylvania Station, Grand Central Madison and Atlantic Terminal.

 Bus

-Despite being in Nassau County, Inwood is not only served by Nassau Inter-County Express.
+Despite being located in Nassau County, Inwood is served by both Nassau Inter-County Express (NICE) and MTA Bus.

-NICE runs buses on the area's far eastern border of Rockaway Turnpike where the n31 makes a few stops.
+NICE runs buses along the area's far eastern border via Rockaway Turnpike, where the n31 makes a few stops.

-Unlike most Nassau County towns, the neighborhood is primarily serviced by the MTA with the Q113 and Q114 bus routes.
+Unlike most Nassau County communities, bus transportation within the hamlet is primarily operated by the MTA, with the Q113 and Q114 bus routes.

 Road

-Inwood is served by the Nassau Expressway (NY 878) (which bisects the hamlet) and the Rockaway Turnpike.
+Major roadways within Inwood include the Nassau Expressway (NY 878) (which bisects the hamlet) and Rockaway Turnpike (CR 257).